Skip to content

 Login

-When the app user logs in with the IdP set up earlier, the SDK obtains user identification information.
+When the app user logs in with the IdP set up earlier, the SDK acquires user identification information.
 You can use this information to identify users and provide services.

-If the app user has successfully logged in, the login token must be verified.
-The SDK issues a token that can be verified to determine if the user is inappropriate, and this token can be verified to determine if the token has not been forged.
+If the app user successfully logs in, the login token must be verified.
+The SDK issues a token that can be verified to determine whether the user is inappropriate, and this token can be verified to determine that the token has not been forged.

 Payment

-The billing feature shows the list of products sold in the app to the app users and allows them to purchase these products.
-When implementing a store in the app and selling in-app products, the product list is exposed, and the sales product information is provided differently based on the country, currency type, and language.
+Billing is a feature that shows the list of products sold in the app to app users and allows them to purchase these products.
+If you implement a store in the app and sell in-app products, you will expose the product list and provide different sales product information based on country, currency type, and language.
 Each product has a product identification code, which distinguishes the information of each product.

-When you sell a product in the in-app store, the SDK issues a receipt.
-Your app must receive this receipt data and call the receipt verification API to validate the receipt.
-If the receipt is valid, the app provides the product to the user who purchased it.
-Once the product delivery is complete, the SDK declares the end of the payment transaction.
+When you sell products in the in-app store, the SDK issues a receipt.
+Your app must receive this receipt data and call the receipt verification API to verify the receipt.
+If the receipt is valid, the app grants the product to the user who purchased it.
+Once the product has been granted, the SDK declares the end of the payment transaction.

 Debugging